raja-harini/interactive-gallery/README.md

 ![alt text](OP.png)

 ## RESULT:
-The program for designing book front cover page using HTML and CSS is completed successfully.
+The program for designing interactive gallery using HTML, CSS and JAVASCRIPT is completed successfully.